GMUCERG/fobos/docs/source/dut/fobos_wrapper.rst

 as well as their depth in words of WIDTH bits has to be defined in ``core_wrapper_pkg.vhd`` which is shown below.

+The default setting for RAND_WORDS is **0**.
+For values other than 0, a pseudo random number generator (PRNG) on the basis of the stream cipher Trivium will be generated.

 .. code-block:: vhdl

     package core_wrapper_pkg is